Generating meeting reports

 - Meetings must be hosted by a paid account to create reports.
 Upgrading your account will not generate reports for meetings hosted before the upgrade.

 - Meeting IDs are automatically deleted 30 days after the scheduled date or the date last used, and are removed from the Previous Meetings page in the web portal.
 This is the same effect as manually deleting the meeting.
 Registration reports are also deleted with the ID, although Polling reports will be available for up to 12 months.

 - Similarly, if you delete a meeting from your Meetings list in the web portal, you cannot generate reports for that meeting.
 Any reports you generated before deleting the meeting are still available.

 - You should generate meeting reports 30 minutes after your meeting has ended.
 If you generated a report before starting the meeting, you should re-generate the report to obtain the data collected during the meeting.
 Only polling reports can be generated during the live session, after the poll has ended.
-To generate and download a poll report during the live session, the host must be on desktop client version 5.4.7 or higher.

 - If a poll is relaunched in a meeting, the poll report will only display the last poll occurrence.
 If you know you will need to launch the same poll twice and want both sets of data, consider creating a 2nd poll with the same questions as the original to avoid relaunching.